-- 1. ENG 87, ENG 88, ENG 99, MAT 90, and MAT 97 are preparatory courses for the college-level work required in each major.
+- ENG 87, ENG 88, ENG 99, MAT 90, and MAT 97 are preparatory courses for the college-level work required in each major.
 To determine if students must complete these courses, see Course Descriptions.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
-IT 101 Computer Literacy and IT 102 Computer Applications are required the first semester.
+BAP 105 is required the first semester.
 Recommended: ability to type without watching the keyboard or concurrent enrollment in BAS 100 Introduction to Keyboarding (1 credit hour). - 3.
 Students with a cumulative high school and/or college transfer grade-point average below 2.5 are strongly encouraged to take LE 116 their first semester.
 Students placed on academic probation should also take LE 116 the semester after they are placed on probation.